Welcome to The Alley.

 About our funder:

 Lilly Endowment Inc. is a private philanthropic foundation based in Indianapolis.
-The Endowment was created in 1937 by J.K.
-Lilly, Sr. and his sons – Eli and J.K.
+It was created in 1937 by J.K.
+Lilly, Sr., and his sons – Eli and J.K.
 Jr. – through gifts of stock in their pharmaceutical business, Eli Lilly and Company.
 Although the gifts of stock remain a financial bedrock of the Endowment, it is a separate entity from the company, with a distinct governing board, staff, and location.

 In keeping with our founders’ wishes, we support the causes of community development, education, and religion.
-We afford special emphasis to projects that benefit young people and that strengthen financial self-sufficiency in the charitable sector.
+We place special emphasis on projects that benefit young people and strengthen financial self-sufficiency in the charitable sector.

 We fund significant programs throughout the United States, especially in the field of religion, though we maintain a special commitment to our founders’ hometown, Indianapolis, and home state, Indiana.